Close ILTakeCare Suggestion

 You must hold a valid two-wheeler license to ride one of these powerful electric scooters in India.
 They also require registration and a valid two-wheeler insurance policy.

-Types of two-wheeler insurance for electric scooters
+Benefits of having bike insurance for your electric two-wheeler

-Apart from complying with the law, there are other reasons why you must buy two-wheeler insurance for electric scooters.
+Apart from complying with the law, there are other reasons why you must buy two-wheeler insurance for electric scooters-

-Electric scooters are expensive -
+1. Electric scooters are expensive

 Despite all the government's efforts to promote the purchase and use of electric scooters in India, the demand has not witnessed any upheaval.
 One strong reason for this shyness is the price of battery-operated scooters in India.
 These electric scooters cost relatively higher than petrol-driven scooters or motorcycles.
 Therefore, it becomes a necessity to protect it from any accidental damages.
 Since these scooters are expensive, the repairing cost can go very high, and a comprehensive insurance policy can be a saviour for you.

-Some electric scooters are powerful machines -
+1. Some electric scooters are powerful machines

 We have mentioned earlier that some of the electric scooters don't need registration.
 Further, you don't even need a valid license to drive one such.
 This exemption of rule was allowed because these e-scooters produce less power and cannot go beyond 25kmph.
 Though, on the other hand, that's not the case for modern electric scooters.